el23ddg/Python-projects/README.md

 #### a) Change frame duration: Modify the duration parameter to speed up or slow down the animation.
 #### b) Change loop behavior: Set loop to 1 for a single loop or 0 for infinite looping.

+## 3. Meme_Generation_Bot.py - Build a Discord Bot with Python 🤖
+### Project Overview 📄
+#### This project is a step-by-step guide to creating your own custom Discord bot using Python.
+It leverages the discord.py library to allow you to interact with Discord’s API, enabling you to build bots for moderation, automation, games, and more.
+### Features ✨
+#### - Connects your bot to a Discord server.
+#### - Responds to commands sent in the chat.
+#### - Highly customizable to suit various use cases (e.g., moderation, fun commands, notifications).
+### What I Learnt 🧠
+#### - How to set up a Discord bot application on the Discord Developer Portal.
+#### - How to use the discord.py library to build and manage your bot.
+#### - Sending messages, responding to commands, and handling events.
+#### - Basic coding concepts like functions, libraries, and asynchronous programming.
+### Acknowledgments 🙌
+#### This project was inspired by CodeDex's guide, which makes learning Discord bot development accessible and fun.